 An interesting option, obviously known already from Microsoft Paint is the selection.
 We can select both entire areas and make the rectangular selection (Pic.
 33).
 The same as in the “Text” option, one option is missing against the Paint image editor panel.
 This time, we don’t have the free-form selection.
 Every selected rectangular section, as well as the other object provided (before flattening), can be moved to the other part of our image by using the “Move” option (Pic.
 33).

 The most intriguing thing here is the auto-population of the “Effects” when some rectangular area is selected.
 It gives us the ability to make some alterations for this area certainly, leaving the remaining part of our image intact.
 Because the “Effects” section is to be described later, I am showing only a few examples beneath (Pic.
 34).
-It’s worth to mention, that apart from the “Effects” we can also resize our snippet or change its transparency (options just left of the “Effects” panel).
+It’s worth mentioning, that apart from the “Effects” we can also resize our snippet or change its transparency (options just left of the “Effects” panel).
 On top of that, there are not all “Effects” populated.
 It’s most of them, which are truly dedicated to editions like this.
 We don’t have i.e. the “Watermark” and “Frame” there.

 The “Resize” option is developed quite well.
 We have an option to scale it by pixels or percentage or adjust it to the common formats available (Pic.
 35).

 The “Rotate” options are the same as usual.
 We can spin our image (or selected object) in 90 degrees steps or flip it (Pic.
 37).

 Now let’s go to the “Effects” – the most interesting set of options in the PicPick image editor.
 There are exactly 10 effects available (Pic.
 38), which will be the subject of concern below.

 We can combine all of them as we wish (Pic.
 41).